lucasbernardol/paging-util/README.md

 </h2>

 <p align="center">
   A simple paging algorithm for Node.js, JavaScript and TypeScript.
-No dependencies. <br/>Support: give a ⭐ if this project helped you!
-Gihub:
-  <a href="https://github.com/lucasbernardol/paging-util">José Lucas</a>
+No dependencies.
 </p>

 <div align="center">